 You opened your facility full of excitement and energy.
 But damn, reality kicks in fast.

 Once you’re over the exciting bit of choosing your flash equipment and what shade of duck-egg to paint your changing room, you’re faced with covering the costs – which are almost invariably way higher than you ever imagined.
 But, the members appreciate the Farrow & Ball paint versus Dulux, right?
-[Ed: Many of us will never know how members manage to get a footprint 6ft up the changing room wall!]

 "Deliberate ignorance" is a natural human reaction, but it is one that can only lead to a natural fait accompli situation.
 By ignoring or denying what is going on with your business, the outcome is pretty much already decided, and you simply await your day of reckoning.
 Hey, you can tell people you "tried your best".